top of page

 Catch them when they reflect

-According to The Illusion of Choice, another of Richard Shotton’s books, the probability of people visiting the fitness center rises by 15% at the beginning of the month.
+According to The Illusion of Choice, another of Richard Shotton’s books, the probability of people visiting the fitness centre rises by 15% at the beginning of the month.
 And it rises by 33% at the beginning of a week.

 They concluded that the cheating probability rises by 18% if your age ends on a number 9.